xianglanqu/CrazyShop/README.md

-# Global News Background Management System
+# Global News Management System

 This project is for developing a Backstage Management SPA, which adopt the pattern of separation of frontend and backend.
-It Includes user management, commodity classification management, commodity management, rights management and other functional modules.
+It Includes user management, Background administrative personnel authority system,  and other functional modules.